-Ruaha is one of Tanzania's best kept safari secrets.
+Ruaha is one of Tanzania's best-kept safari secrets.
 It is remote and expensive to get to (it requires a flight from Dar) but once there, you can enjoy some of the most amazing scenery and game viewing without the crowds that you encounter on the northern safari circuit.
 The park is huge but most of the wildlife concentrates along the Ruaha River, especially during the dry season (from June to October).
-The park is home to incredible variety of wildlife, including healthy populations of lions, leopard, cheetah, wild dogs and hyenas.
+The park is home to an incredible variety of wildlife, including healthy populations of lions, leopard, cheetah, wild dogs and hyenas.

 The Wild West

 Tanzania's far west is best known for the chance to see Chimpanzee's in the Mahale Mountains National Park.
-In fact is the one of the best places in the world to see chimps in the wild.
+In fact is one of the best places in the world to see chimps in the wild.
 Katavi National Park is also a hidden gem of a park.
 Very remote, expensive to get to, and consequently completely uncrowded.
 This is truly the "wild west" of Tanzania, visited by few but among the best memories of those who have been lucky enough to visit.

 The Coast and Islands

-A popular way to end a safari in Tanzania is by spending a few days on the beach, either along the east coast, or more commonly on one of the nearby tropical islands like Pemba and Zanzibar.
+A popular way to end a safari in Tanzania is by spending a few days on the beach, either along the east coast or, more commonly, on one of the nearby tropical islands like Pemba and Zanzibar.
 The island of Zanzibar is by far the most popular beach destination in Tanzania.
 The island has a rich history and an interesting mix of cultures, with Indian, Arabic and African influences the most common.
 A huge number of beach lodges and resorts are situated all around the coast of Zanzibar, from cheap and cheerful budget lodges to the most luxurious, upmarket resorts.

 Climate and weather